Frequently Asked Questions

 We don’t have occlusion culling at the moment (through a CPU rasterizer), though would like to add that at some point.

-We started implementing a skeletal animation system a long time ago, and got the basics up an running (though they are broken atm).
-This is currently in an unusable state though.
-However, a skeletal animation system does have high priority for us after some documentation and polishing work.
+We started implementing a skeletal animation system and got the basics up an running.
+It’s still very, very limited, though.
+However, a skeletal animation system does have high priority for us.

 We have an integration for building nav-meshes with Recast.
 We also have some really crappy components to do simple steering.
 Those are awful and need to be rewritten.
 If you have experience with AI and would like to contribute something in this regard, we would be happy to get some help.
 AI has low priority for us at the moment, but since this is a very isolated problem domain, you could probably improve the status quo significantly, without having to know the engine too much in detail.